-- 1 D. Assisting ADOT in securing executed UPRR Construction and Maintenance Agreements 2 for each crossing as further described herein. - E. Complying with the requirements of the UPRR Construction and Maintenance Agreements. - F. Entering into, for each proposed crossing, an "Agreement between UPRR and the Contractor"; an example is included in the RIDs. - G. Obtaining and complying with all applicable design specifications and requirements for each Work location that is on or adjacent to UPRR right-of-way. - H. Arranging for and obtaining all temporary rights-of-entry and access onto railroad property, and comply with all railroad requirements for access, entry, and safety training for all personnel involved. - I. Identifying and coordinating with UPRR for railroad flagging operations, and pay for costs of flagging. - J. Complying with and performing roadway worker training courses for all personnel that may enter any UPRR right-of-way. - 16 Based on Design Documents provided by Developer as further defined herein, ADOT will 17 provide the information to UPRR in accordance with Section DR 436.3.1 of the TPs.
-UPRR and - ADOT will be signatories to the UPRR Construction and Maintenance Agreements.
-ADOT will 18 - 19 apply to the ACC for authorization for each railroad crossing.
-Developer shall ensure that all - railroad track Work, all railroad signal Work, and any UPRR-owned facilities impacted by the 20 - 21 Project are designed by UPRR.
+- D. Assisting ADOT in securing executed UPRR Construction and Maintenance Agreements for each crossing as further described herein. - E. Complying with the requirements of the UPRR Construction and Maintenance Agreements, including entering into a right of entry agreement and entering into or obtaining any other necessary agreements, etc. - F. Entering into, for each proposed crossing, an "Agreement between UPRR and the Contractor"; an example is included in the RIDs. - G.F.
+Obtaining and complying with all applicable design specifications and requirements for each Work location that is on or adjacent to UPRR right-of-way. - H.G.
+Arranging for and obtaining all temporary rights-of-entry and access onto railroad property, and comply with all railroad requirements for access, entry, and safety training for all personnel involved. - L.H.
+Identifying and coordinating with UPRR for railroad flagging operations, and pay for costs of flagging. - J.I.
+Complying with and performing roadway worker training courses for all personnel that may enter any UPRR right-of-way. - Based on Design Documents provided by Developer as further defined herein, ADOT will provide the information to UPRR in accordance with Section DR 436.3.1 of the TPs.
+UPRR and - 19 ADOT will be signatories to the UPRR Construction and Maintenance Agreements.
+ADOT will - 20 apply to the ACC for authorization for each railroad crossing.
+Developer shall ensure that all - 21 railroad track Work, all railroad signal Work, and any UPRR-owned facilities impacted by the - 22 Project are designed by UPRR.

-22 436.2.3 UPRR Requirements
+436.2.3 UPRR Requirements

-- 23 Developer shall obtain a temporary UPRR construction license to construct the improvements at - 24 each crossing location within UPRR right-of-way.
-Developer shall arrange for UPRR to provide - 25 flagging services necessary for the safety of UPRR's property and the operation of UPRR's - 26 trains during all Project-related activities which occur within UPRR right-of-way.
-Developer shall - 27 ensure that its initial UPRR contact is the Manager of Industrial and Public Projects.
-As part of - 28 obtaining the necessary rights of entry and licenses, Developer shall arrange for UPRR to - 29 provide a contract project coordinator to serve as the UPRR contact.
+- Developer shall obtain a temporary UPRR construction license to construct the improvements at each crossing location within UPRR right-of-way.
+Developer shall arrange for UPRR to provide - flagging services necessary for the safety of UPRR's property and the operation of UPRR's - 27 trains during all Project-related activities which occur within UPRR right-of-way.
+Developer shall - ensure that its initial UPRR contact is the Manager of Industrial and Public Projects.
+As part of - obtaining the necessary rights of entry and licenses, Developer shall arrange for UPRR to - 30 provide a contract project coordinator to serve as the UPRR contact.

-30 436.2.4 UPRR Agreements
+436.2.4 UPRR Agreements

-- 31 Developer shall comply with the requirements of all executed UPRR Construction and - 32 Maintenance Agreements in connection with the performance of the Work on proposed railroad 33 crossings.
-Standard language and requirements of a UPRR Construction and Maintenance - 34 Agreement is included in the example agreement included in the RIDs.
-Each final executed - 35 UPRR Construction and Maintenance Agreement language may differ from the example - provided in the RIDs.
-Developer's rights and responsibilities regarding UPRR Construction and 36 - Maintenance Agreements approval are included in Section 5.11.2 of the Agreement.
-37 - 38 Prior to entering UPRR right-of-way, Developer shall obtain railroad Right-of-Entry Agreements - 39 with UPRR and shall coordinate entry directly with UPRR.
-Additionally, Developer shall obtain - 40 any other permits and approvals necessary to perform Work in UPRR right-of-way.
+- 32 Developer shall comply with the requirements of all executed UPRR Construction and - 33 Maintenance Agreements in connection with the performance of the Work on proposed railroad - 34 crossings.
+Standard language and requirements of a UPRR Construction and Maintenance - 35 Agreement is included in the example agreement included in the RIDs.
+Each final executed 36 UPRR Construction and Maintenance Agreement language may differ from the example - 37 provided in the RIDs.
+Developer's rights and responsibilities regarding UPRR Construction and - 38 Maintenance Agreements approval are included in Section 5.11.2 of the Agreement. - Prior to entering UPRR right-of-way, Developer shall obtain railroad Right-of-Entry Agreements with UPRR and shall coordinate entry directly with UPRR.
+Additionally, Developer shall obtain - with UPRR and shall coordinate entry directly with UPRR.
+Additionally, Developer shall obtain any other permits and approvals necessary to perform Work in UPRR right-of-way.
+Prior to - any other permits and approvals necessary to perform work in OFRK highren-way. - 42 entering UPRR right-of-way, Developer shall submit a copy of the executed Railroad Right-of- - 43 Entry Agreement to ADOT.